mk0y/ai-commit/README.md

-# Git Sage
+# Gity

 AI-powered Git commit message generator using various LLM providers.

 ## Overview

-Git Sage is a command-line tool that uses Large Language Models to automatically generate meaningful Git commit messages based on your staged changes.
+Gity is a command-line tool that uses Large Language Models to automatically generate meaningful Git commit messages based on your staged changes.
 It analyzes the diff of your staged files and suggests a concise, descriptive commit message following best practices.

 ## Features